Lyrkan/K40-Control-Panel/README.md

 Some notes:

--   If you are using a different PSU for the control panel and your FluidNC board make sure that both of them have a common ground in order for UART to work as intended
+-   If you are using a different PSU for the control panel and your FluidNC board make sure that both of them share a common ground in order for UART to work as intended
 -   Some MS1/MS2/MS3 jumpers have to be installed if you want to use microstepping, refer to the DRV8825 datasheet to know which ones
--   Also use jumpers to select the voltage for "Diodes" and "Lights" connectors
+-   Also use jumpers to select the voltage for "Accessory" and "Lights" connectors
 -   Use shielded cables if needed (and ground the shield **on one side only**)

 ## Showcase